xslackx/ajnin/README.md

 This main focus of this automation tool is be a fast reporting of recon and vuln scan in web technologies.

+# Warning

+This tool should only be used in a controlled environment and with the appropriate permissions.
+The author is not responsible for improper use.